-- 2. Paid Time Off and Employee Benefits.
-During Executive's Employment, Executive shall be eligible for paid time off in accordance with the Company's paid time off policy, as it may be amended from time to time, with a minimum of 20 paid time off days per year (accruing for each year on the first day of such year), and any United States Company-wide holidays; provided, however, Executive shall not be entitled to carry over any paid time off days from year to year.
-During Executive's Employment, Executive shall be eligible to participate in the employee benefit plans maintained by the Company, subject in each case to the terms and conditions of the plan in question. - 3.
+- (a) Salary.
+The Company shall pay Executive as compensation for his services a base salary at a gross annual rate of not less than \$475,000.
+Such salary shall be payable in accordance with the Company's standard payroll procedures.
+(The annual compensation specified in this Subsection (a), together with any increases in such compensation that the Company may grant from time to time, is referred to in this Agreement as "Base Salary.") - (b) Incentive Bonuses.
+Executive shall be eligible for an annual incentive bonus with a target amount equal to 80% of his Base Salary (the "Target Bonus").
+Executive's bonus (if any) shall be awarded based on criteria established by the Company's Board of Directors (the "Board") or its Compensation Committee.
+Executive shall not be entitled to an incentive bonus for a fiscal year if he is not employed by the Company on the last day of the fiscal year for which such bonus is payable or is provided notice of termination under Section 5(b) prior to such time.
+Any bonus for a fiscal year shall be paid within 21⁄2 months after the close of that fiscal year.
+The determinations of the Board or its Compensation Committee with respect to such bonus shall be final and binding. - 3.
+Paid Time Off and Employee Benefits.
+During his Employment, Executive shall be eligible for paid time off in accordance with the Company's paid time off policy, as it may be amended from time to time, with a minimum of 20 paid time off days per year (accruing for each year on the first day of such year), plus three floating holidays, and any United States Companywide holidays; provided, however, Executive shall not be entitled to carry over any paid time off days from year to year.
+During his Employment, Executive shall be eligible to participate in the employee benefit plans maintained by the Company, subject in each case to the terms and conditions of the plan in question. - 4.
 Business Expenses.
-During Executive's Employment, Executive shall be authorized to incur necessary and reasonable travel, entertainment and other business expenses in connection with Executive's duties hereunder.
-The Company shall reimburse Executive for such expenses upon presentation of an itemized account and appropriate supporting documentation, all in accordance with the Company's generally applicable policies.
-Notwithstanding anything to the contrary herein, except to the extent any expense or reimbursement provided hereunder does not constitute a "deferral of compensation" within the meaning of Section 409A of the Code, (a) the amount of expenses eligible for reimbursement provided to Executive during any calendar year will not affect the amount of expenses eligible for reimbursements or in-kind benefits provided to Executive in any other calendar year, (b) the reimbursements for expenses for which Executive is entitled to be reimbursed shall be made on or before the last day of the calendar year following the calendar year in which the applicable expense is incurred and (c) the right to payment or reimbursement hereunder may not be liquidated or exchanged for any other benefit.
+During his Employment, Executive shall be authorized to incur necessary and reasonable travel, entertainment and other business expenses in connection with his duties hereunder.
+Notwithstanding anything to the contrary herein, except to the extent any expense or reimbursement provided pursuant to this Agreement does not constitute a "deferral of compensation" within the meaning of Section 409A of the Code, (a) the amount of expenses eligible for reimbursement provided to Executive during any calendar year will not affect the amount of expenses eligible for reimbursement or in-kind benefits provided to Executive in any other calendar year, (b) the reimbursements for expenses for which Executive is entitled to be reimbursed shall be made on or before the last day of the calendar year following the calendar year in which the applicable expense is incurred and (c) the right to payment or reimbursement hercunder may not be liquidated or exchanged for any other benefit.